 Wommack coached at UNLV from 1992-93, serving as the Rebels’ defensive coordinator.
 During his time there, the Rebels enjoyed their first winning season in seven years and he coached six all-conference defensive players.

 Prior to making the jump to NCAA Division I-A, Wommack was defensive coordinator at Missouri State from 1986-91.

 Wommack earned his bachelor’s degree from Missouri Southern State College in 1978 before going on to earn his master’s degree from the University of Arkansas.
 Dave and his wife, Leslie, have two children, son Kane and daughter Hayley, and two grandchildren.
-Kane is the defensive coordinator at Eastern Illinois.
+Kane is the defensive coordinator at South Alabama.

 - Men's Sports